Isaac Norval Baker Civil War Memoirs

 VMI Archives Manuscript #0357

-Read the complete full text transcription About the Collection
+Read the complete full text transcription

 The collection consists of an original manuscript fragment (ca. 12 pages) and typewritten transcription (21 pages) describing Isaac Norval Baker's Civil War service as a Private in the Confederate Army's 18th Virginia Cavalry Regiment.
 Baker's language is descriptive and lively, and the account includes many vignettes that provide insight into the lives of both soldiers and civilians.
 The narrative covers the period June 1863-April 1865; topics include camp life, wartime hardships, battles (Gettysburg, Bristoe Campaign, third Battle of Winchester, Fisher's Hill), and the effects of war in Shenandoah Valley.